HSRB-II

 Kitaw Shiferaw.

 As programmed, the facility was designed to house 4,400 mouse cages, substantial numbers of zebra fish, a smattering of other species at small scale, and ABSL3 animal models.
-Accommodating a plethora of emergent needs has winnowed the mouse capacity down to 2,800 cages.
-There are now three rooms for rat housing.
-The accommodation of other species will be managed on a case-by-case basis and should be presented to the facility manager and Dr. Huerkamp.
-The July 2023 census showed 1,028 mouse cages – 37% capacity.
-Current projections are for the mouse census to exceed 75% of capacity by late 2024.
-Mouse housing is most efficient at 75-85% of full capacity.
+Accommodating a plethora of emergent needs has winnowed the mouse capacity and affected the number of rat housing rooms available.
+The accommodation of other species and new investigative groups will be managed on a case-by-case basis and should be presented to the facility manager and Dr. Mook.

 Yes.
 Most significantly the source of lighting will be warm LED and not cool white fluorescent lighting that has been the standard in other DAR facilities.

 Yes.
-The DAR will provide one or more core surgeries available for use by qualified surgeons by reservation
+The DAR will provide one or more surgery suites available for use by qualified surgeons by reservation

 Yes.
 Dr. Santangelo will have an IVIS in the facility and has agreed to share it